Yusuf-Sayeed/NSE-Risk-Desk/README.md

-# PortfolioRisk-Pro | Portfolio Market Risk System
+# NSE Risk Desk | Portfolio Market Risk System

 A production-style market risk system built in Python for a 5-stock NSE equity portfolio.
-Covers the full risk analyst workflow — from raw price data to a regulatory-aligned Excel dashboard.
+Covers the full risk analyst workflow from raw price data to a regulatory-aligned Excel dashboard.

 ---